-3. Ba 3.
-Barriers to future attainment (for pupils eligible for PP, including high ability) In-sch In-school barriers (issues to be addressed in school, such as poor oral language skills) Α. Social, Emotional and Mental Health (SEMH) needs across year groups 1 - 4.
-We know that the best learning takes place when children are happy and emotionally stable.
-A qualified ELSA to be in place, and identified children in the appropriate group Psychotherapist to deliver therapeutic care through play В. The ability for children to articulate themselves. ⇒ Speech and Language therapist to work with children and produce a plan for staff, and families to work on daily. ⇒ Language acquisition and vocabulary to improve C. Low prior attainment in core subjects - reading, writing and maths.
-Interventions need to run to diminish the difference between themselves and their peers Employment of an additional teacher to deliver interventions in reading, writing and maths.
-Quality First Teaching

-D. Cost of educational visits during school - time to enrich the learning Trips External barriers (issues which also require action outside school, such as low attendance rates) E. Low attendance of pupils ⇒ Education Welfare Officer F. Engagement of families with learning and using external clubs
+3. Bar 3.
+Barriers to future attainment (for pupils eligible for PP, including high ability) In-scho In-school barriers (issues to be addressed in school, such as poor oral language skills) А. Social, Emotional and Mental Health (SEMH) needs across year groups 1 - 4.
+We know that the best learning takes place when children are happy and emotionally stable. ⇒ A qualified ELSA to be in place, and identified children in the appropriate group ⇒ Psychotherapist to deliver therapeutic care through play В. The ability for children to articulate themselves. ⇒ Speech and Language therapist to work with children and produce a plan for staff, and families to work on daily. ⇒ Language acquisition and vocabulary to improve C. Cost of educational visits during school - time to enrich the learning ⇒ Trips Externa External barriers (issues which also require action outside school, such as low attendance rates) E. Low attendance of pupils ⇒ Education Welfare Officer